suziequ33/treehouse-project-4-OOP-Game-Show-App/README.md

 # treehouse-project-4-OOP-Game-Show-App
  My 4th treehouse project
+Created a browser-based, word guessing game: "Phrase Hunter".
+Use JavaScript and OOP (Object-Oriented Programming) to select random, hidden phrase, which a player tries to guess, by clicking letters on an onscreen keyboard.

 For changing the styles in this project i did the background in the overlay to black. and in the body i changed it to maroon. i did try to four different color in the background and found you could do a gradient backgound. but with the four colors it looked more like a rainbow then what i wanted.